About Appel Farm

 The Appels, both professional musicians and music educators, believed that the arts play a crucial role in developing a child’s learning skills, encouraging personal growth, and instilling a sense of community and responsibility.
 They believed that all children have artistic talent, thus the camp was intended to promote a supportive environment in which the individual child can learn, experience and grow in a wide variety of artistic media.

-Now in its seventh decade, Appel Farm has evolved into a multidisciplinary regional arts center serving audiences, artists, and students through local, regional, national, and international programs.
-Our programs build on the Appel’s founding principles, providing opportunities for arts education, arts appreciation and creative expression to more than 32,000 children and adults.
+Over the past 60 years, Appel Farm has delivered transformative arts and learning experiences as the arts education leader in South Jersey, raising the bar of arts education for our children and our families.
+Now in its seventh decade, Appel Farm has evolved into a multidisciplinary regional arts center serving audiences, artists, and students through programs on our campus, in local schools, and in the community.
+Our programs build on the Appel’s founding principles, providing opportunities for arts education, arts appreciation, and creative expression to more than 32,000 children and adults annually.